-Title: Variance ratio test for the number of stochastic trends in functional time series
+Title: Inference on the dimension of the nonstationary subspace in functional time series

 Abstract: This paper provides a statistical testing procedure to determine the number of stochastic trends of cointegrated functional time series taking values in the Hilbert space of square integrable functions defined on a compact interval.
 Our test is based on a variance ratio statistic, adapted to a possibly infinite dimensional setting.
 We derive its asymptotic null distribution and prove consistency of the test.
 Monte Carlo simulation results show good performance of our test and provide some evidence that it outperforms the existing testing procedure.
 The methodology is applied to three empirical examples: age-specific US employment rates, Australian minimum temperature curves, and hourly Ontario electricity demand.